pi-lar/neuropil/doc/source/compared_to.rst

 some of the details with us?
 We are open to criticism, suggestions and your feedback!

 To get in touch, just send us a short email.
-If you have no questions: when and where will you give the neuropil messaging layer a shot?
+If you have no questions: when and where will you give the neuropil cybersecurity mesh a shot?
 Just curious ...

   [1]: MQTT: https://MQTT.org